-We can see from the Fig.~\ref{fig:SNR20_bias} that, at $\rho=20$, for the Type-II signals with lower total mass ($M=30M_{\odot}$), the intrinsic parameters chirp mass $\mathcal{M}$ and mass ratio $q$ are recovered at nearly the same quantiles, i.e., the phase shift does not affect their recoveries.
-This could be because, as explained before, the HMs are not very relevant for the inspiral-domainted signals at low SNRs.
+We can see from Fig.~\ref{fig:SNR20_bias} that, at $\rho=20$, for the Type-II signals with lower total mass ($M=30M_{\odot}$), the intrinsic parameters chirp mass $\mathcal{M}$ and mass ratio $q$ are recovered at nearly the exact quantiles, i.e., the phase shift does not affect their recoveries.
+This could be because, as explained before, the HMs are not very relevant for the inspiral-dominated signals at low SNRs.
 At higher SNRs, however, the difference between the quantiles of their recoveries becomes significant at high inclination angles ($\iota\gtrsim 5 \pi/12$) (Fig.~\ref{fig:SNR50_bias}).
 At such high SNRs, for higher total mass systems, the differences become significant even at the inclination $\iota\sim \pi/3$.
-This threshold in the inclination would decrease with increasing SNR.
+This {value of} the inclination would {further} decrease with increasing SNR.
 We thus expect that the chirp mass and mass ratio would be affected significantly for the 3G detectors when $\rho \sim 100$ or greater could be achievable.
-We note that even at $\rho=50$, there are multiple binaries for which the quantiles of the chirp mass and mass ratio recoveries exceed 90\% and thus their estimates are completely biased (see Fig.~\ref{fig:SNR50_bias}).
+We note that even at $\rho=50$, there are multiple binaries for which the quantiles of the chirp mass and mass ratio recoveries exceed 90\%, and thus their estimates are completely biased (see Fig.~\ref{fig:SNR50_bias}).

-The inferences of the distance ($d_L$) and the inclination also get affected significantly at higher SNRs.
-At lower SNR (Fig.~\ref{fig:SNR20_bias}), there is not much difference between their recovery quantiles, however, the quantiles do get pushed beyond 90\% for a range inclination angles ($\pi/3 \lesssim \iota \lesssim 5 \pi/12$).
+{The inference of the distance ($d_L$) and the inclination also get affected significantly at higher SNRs.
+At lower SNR (Fig.~\ref{fig:SNR20_bias}), there is not much difference between their recovery quantiles.
+However, the quantiles get pushed beyond 90\% for a range of inclination angles ($\pi/3 \lesssim \iota \lesssim 5 \pi/12$).
 At higher SNR (Fig.~\ref{fig:SNR50_bias}), on the other hand, the binaries even with the inclination angle of $\sim \pi/4$ face significant differences.
-This suggests that a given Type-II lensed event in the 3G detectors era will have biased estimates of its distance and inclination too unless the unlensed signal is really from a nearly face-on binary.
+We also find that the declination ($\delta$) and coalescence time ($t_c$) are affected significantly at higher SNR.
+We can see from Fig.~\ref{fig:SNR50_bias} that higher total mass systems with the inclination angle of $\sim \pi/3$ onward have completely biased estimates of these parameters.
+Again, increasing the SNRs further would lower the inclination at which parameters get biased further.
+We thus expect that most of the Type-II lensed events in the 3G era will undergo biased estimates of these quantities, most notably the sky location. }